Crazyloon/Enshrouded-Server-Manager/README.md

 - Select the server profile you wish to use.
 - Click Install Server.
 - Once the server is installed, click Start Server.
-- This should launch a server which will appear in the games list of Enshrouded.
+- This should launch a server that will appear in the games list of Enshrouded.

 ### Manage your profiles
 Under the Manage Profiles tab, you can add, rename, and delete server profiles.